 I remember the last bug I found on her head.
 I remember it because I knew it was the last bug I would find.
 I had come to understand the life span and mating rituals of these little guys so well that I knew when I had found the last one.
 It happened just a few days before we left Spain, and although I was celebratory and oh so triumphant my feelings of elation were accompanied with a sweet sadness.
 Spending an hour every day hunting for lice and brushing my daughters hair had come to be something I enjoyed and it now represented the slowing down of time.

 As I reflect on these unacceptable things that took place in my life over that summer I know I am a different person.
 The loss of my Father, Stepmom, and Grandfather, my daughters health scare and the bug infestation changed me.
 These events have shown me where my power lies and where I am so utterly powerless.

 Acceptance of the unacceptable does not flow easily for most of us humans.
 It’s a process, an act of willingness to actually feel uncomfortable feelings, to cry and rage with anger in a safe container that can hold us, and wisdom to know where and when to have action.
 Learning how to slow down to brush my daughter’s hair in a way that felt good to her, whilst befriending the creatures inhabiting her hair was a crucial part of this education, and ultimately one of the treasured gifts of this time away.

-There is a sweetness and deep intimacy that has been created between my daughter, my partner, and I as a result of walking through such hard times.
-My daughter every now and then will come to me in a quiet moment, since we have returned from our trip, and ask me to brush her hair.
+There is a sweetness and deep intimacy that was created between my daughter and I as a result of walking through such hard times.
+My daughter every now and then will come to me in a quiet moment, and ask me to brush her hair.
 I’m reminded that nothing could be more important than stopping what I’m doing, to do just that.